I’m trying to figure some things out. Maybe they’re normal for most people, but for me they feel cripplingly overwhelming…

 That said: since I’ve stopped trying to, I’ve found music is pouring out of me.
 My new sounds don’t really fit in with Ray Mann, at least as I understand him – which is why, outside of my electronic gigs and instagram posts, you’ve heard almost none of it (for now).
 Yet other parts of my brain are itching too, with new ideas about film & video, visuals, storytelling, aesthetics, collaboration, connection, sex, goodness, identity, time… I guess I figure my chances of finding happiness are increased if I remove any restrictions, any preconceived notions, any frameworks that exclude possibilities.
 Unfortunately, the flipside of this approach is that it’s also overwhelming and exhausting.
 I wish things were simple, as simple as they seemed to be for those people of unquestioning faith – but I guess it’s never going to work that way for me.

-I wish i could just let my work speak for itself.
+I wish i could just let my work speak for itself (even though that hasn’t always worked out).
 I’m writing this because my new art’s not ready.
 I’m writing this because I’m not ready, and this process is taking way too long.
 I’m writing this because, as far as anyone who encounters me online is concerned, I’m still about this.
 I’m writing this here because, for now at least, Ray Mann is still my main outlet – even though my heart has moved on.